Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session8.md

 The source address is the IP address of the addresses

-The transport layer is above the network layer, the data within a packet is represented within the netwrok layer but then sent to the transport layer
+The transport layer is above the network layer, the data within a packet is represented within the network layer but then sent to the transport layer

 The application layer doesn't care how its routed before-hand